MattMckeller/iOS/README.md

 ===
 <i>CardFlipping</i>
 ===
-Summary: Displays random card to screen, on touch it flips to the back/front respectively and when its time for the front it displays a random valid card.
+Summary:Displays random card to screen, on touch it flips to the back/front respectively and when its time for the front it displays a random valid card.
 ===